Sophie Wilson: BBC Micro

+The Proton was accepted to become the BBC Micro, with it falling to Wilson to develop its operating system and its version of BASIC, BBC BASIC – at 16K and 16K respectively a fourfold increase on the 4K and 4K of the Atom, including a full set of floating point mathematical routines.
+Wilson's "Acorn SuperBASIC" development had reached about 10K by the time of the BBC's visit, and she was keen to preserve the improvements she considered she had made with Acorn System BASIC over previous versions of the language.
+But the BBC, in particular their external consultant John Coll and BBC Engineering's Richard Russell, were adamant that the core established features of the language needed to be present with recognisably standard syntax.
+On the other hand extensions that Wilson had written to allow more structured programming in BASIC chimed closely with the BBC team's ambitions, and long fully-significant variable names, repeat/until loops, and multi-line procedures and functions with variables that could be declared local all became hallmarks of BBC BASIC.
+Work on the system design, operating system, and BASIC language (and fitting everything into the memory available) continued through the summer, and Wilson recalled watching the wedding of Prince Charles and Lady Diana Spencer in July 1981 on a small portable television while attempting to debug and re-solder the prototype.
+Along with Furber, Wilson was present backstage at the machine's first studio recordings for television, in case any software fixes were required.
+She later described the event as "a unique moment in time when the public wanted to know how this stuff works and could be shown and taught how to program."

+ARM processor

 In October 1983, Wilson began designing the instruction set for one of the first reduced instruction set computer (RISC) processors, the Acorn RISC Machine (ARM).
-The ARM1 was delivered on 26 April 1985 and worked first time.
+The ARM1 was delivered on 26 April 1985 and worked first time, entering into production the same year.
 This processor type was later to become one of the most successful IP cores – a licensed CPU core – and by 2012 was being used in 95% of smartphones.

-Wilson designed Acorn Replay, the video architecture for Acorn machines.
-This included operating system extensions for video access, as well as the codecs, optimized to run high frame rate video on ARM CPUs from the ARM 2 onwards.
+Wilson also designed Acorn Replay, the video architecture for Acorn machines.
+This included operating system extensions for video access, as well as the codecs, optimised to run high frame rate video on ARM CPUs from the ARM 2 onwards.

 She was a non-executive director of the technology and games company Eidos plc, which bought and created Eidos Interactive, for the years following its flotation in 1990.
 She was a consultant to ARM Ltd when it was split off from Acorn in 1990.

 Since the demise of Acorn Computers, Wilson has made a small number of public appearances to talk about work done there.